CelticLite/AutoSnippet/README.md

 ### Notes
 - On most modern browsers, an SSL warning will display the first time you visit the app, ignore this display and continue. (if you want to fix this, view issue #2)
+- Also, be sure to initialize the SQL database before you use the app.
 - As always, all are welcome to fork this repository and modify it for your own use.

 ### The Devs